Academic program

 The Institute’s academic program – progress and future plans.

-The Institute and its precursor organisations have for many years conducted activities aiming to establish independence studies as a recognised field of academic research.
-It is now launching the following 5-point program to expand these activities within this country and internationally:
+The Institute and its precursor organisations have for many years conducted activities which have had as one of the outcomes to establish independence studies as a recognised field of academic research.
+It aims to further this work in a number of ways:

 1. Establishing formal academic partnerships.